catoni0/vrmod-x64/README.md

-This is an optimization project aimed to create stable all in-one-package for gmod x64.

-Initially I was trying to make a VRmod to work on Linux + gmod 64.
+Initially the goal was to make a VRmod to work on Linux + gmod 64.

 Pescorr's Semi- Offical Version didn't not start, so I integrated most or the changes that worked for me into the Catse's original version.